 Run Copywhiz from Copywhiz menu in Windows Explorer

-It is now possible to launch Copywhiz directly from Copywhiz menu using the ‘Run Copywhiz’ menu.
+It is now possible to launch Copywhiz directly from the Copywhiz menu using the ‘Run Copywhiz’ menu.
 Use this to open & run a project faster.

 Windows Libraries fix